North Carolina vs. Wake Forest NCAA Football Odds, Plays and Insights | November 6, 2021

 - Wake Forest has five wins against the spread in eight games this season.

-- This season, the Demon Deacons won ATS in their only game as an underdog of 2.5 points or more.
+- The Demon Deacons have been underdogs by 2.5 points or more once this season and covered the spread.

-- Wake Forest's games this year have hit the over in 37.5% of its opportunities (three times in eight games with a set point total).
+- Wake Forest's games this year have hit the over on three of eight set point totals (37.5%).

-- Wake Forest is 5-3 against the spread and 8-0 overall in games when it records more than 30.8 points.
+- When Wake Forest records more than 30.8 points, it is 5-3 against the spread and 8-0 overall.

-- Wake Forest is 4-3 against the spread and 7-0 overall when the team picks up more than 397 yards.
+- When Wake Forest churns out over 397.0 yards, the team is 4-3 against the spread and 7-0 overall.

 - The Demon Deacons have turned the ball over seven times, three fewer times than the Tar Heels have forced turnovers (10).